vishaalinimanikandan/ml-models-experiments/Experiment 4/README.md

 # 🔍 Random Search Algorithms for Optimization

-This repository presents an in-depth comparison of **Global Random Search**, **Modified Random Search with Population-Based Sampling**, and **Gradient Descent**.
+This folder presents an in-depth comparison of **Global Random Search**, **Modified Random Search with Population-Based Sampling**, and **Gradient Descent**.
 These optimization methods are applied to mathematical test functions and extended to **CNN hyperparameter tuning on CIFAR-10**.

 ---